MThicklin/Veeam-LogDiver/README.md

 Stow
 The stow function is set up to move both .log and .txt files into a folder you name.
 This is so you don't have to recrawl over logs if you want to revisit files from a previous sesison of logdiver.

+stow4me
+A stow function that displays the folders available in the logdiver directory and ask user where the files should go.

 Nuke
 The nuke function will delete all .log and .txt files out of the logdiver folder.
 This acts as a reset if you no longer need any of the files.